aaiken1/fin-data-analysis-text/_sources/intro.md

 We also have a course [Github repository](https://github.com/aaiken1/fin-data-analysis-python), where I will keep data and code (e.g. Jupyter notebooks) that we use in class.

-I have set up a [Discord server](https://discord.com) for class discussion and asking for help.
-That way, we can have a conversation around issues that come up, rather than just emails asking for help.
-See our Moodle page for the invite link.
-Be sure to sign-up with a name that is recognizable!

-Finally, we also have a course [YouTube page](https://www.youtube.com/playlist?list=PLo4Q9ijN3eTG6t2-Lwzf7KlOooypFQak8), where I will post the occasional video, as needed.
+We also have a course [YouTube page](https://www.youtube.com/playlist?list=PLo4Q9ijN3eTG6t2-Lwzf7KlOooypFQak8), where I will post the occasional video, as needed.
 Most of our work will of course be done in class together.

 The most important part is to make sure that you are up and running with Anaconda, Jupyter Notebooks, and VS Code.
 We'll discuss how to get started in [Chapter 2](chapters/2_intro.html#python_set-up).